Dinn Corporation: History

 In 1991, Dinn closed the Dinn Corporation after a dispute that occurred during the construction of Pegasus at Efteling.
 This was despite a possible project in the works for Kings Island to open in 1992.
 However, his daughter Denise Dinn Larrick formed the now-defunct company Custom Coasters International, with many of the key personnel from the Dinn Corp.

 On July 6, 2021, Dinn died at the age of 88 in Clermont, Florida.

 List of roller coasters

-As of 2019, Dinn Corporation has built 11 roller coasters around the world and assisted with at least 3 known restoration.
+Dinn Corporation built 11 roller coasters around the world and assisted with at least 3 known restoration.